 Wicked Edge WE130

-It has an aluminum base which is an optional item it does not come with a base they have two different bases.
-Options they have this aluminum base that weighs about 8 pounds and then they’ve got a granite base it’s a little larger than this and it weighs about twice that much.
+It has an aluminium base which is an optional item it does not come with a base they have two different bases.
+Options they have this aluminium base that weighs about 8 pounds and then they’ve got a granite base it’s a little larger than this and it weighs about twice that much.

 The kit also comes with a template if you want to make a base of your own and this base is just held on here with some Allen head machine screws and it’s very firm on there so you do need a base for it to work but they’ve got a lot of options to choose from.
 Some of the extra items in this kit are the 800 and 1000 grit diamond stones for a little bit finer sharp.

 Why Wicked Edge WE 130 Knife Sharpener?

 The 5 micron and 3.5-micron diamond paste leather strops are for putting a really nice finish on pocket knives.
 This device elevates the knife in the sharpener to allow you to get to that low angle bevel so that’s kind of a necessity, unless reprofile those knives but that’s a good option to have the metal arms that the Diamond stones ride on.

 They’re really easy they just twist into holders and you twist that into both sides, being able to take these off when you’re done makes it easier to store the device.